raspberrypi/documentation/installation/installing-images/mac.md

     If the command reports `dd: bs: illegal numeric value`, change the block size `bs=1m` to `bs=1M`.

-    If the command reports `dd: /dev/rdiskN: Operation not permitted` you need to disable SIP before continuing.
+    If the command reports `dd: /dev/rdiskN: Operation not permitted`, you need to disable SIP before continuing.

     If the command reports the error `dd: /dev/rdiskN: Permission denied`, the partition table of the SD card is being protected against being overwritten by Mac OS.
     Erase the SD card's partition table using this command: